nearform/mira/docs/config/README.md

 __Warning:__ Once app properties are set, any change will trigger a replacement of the stacks!

-## The Accounts Section

-The accounts section of the config file is an array of accounts that can be used for deploy apps and cicd.
-The accounts also represent environments.

- - `name`: The name of the account.
-It is used for resource naming.
-For instance, a pipeline deploy stage is named `John-SampleApp-StagingDeploy`
- - `env`
-   - `account`: Account Number for this environment.
-   - `region` : Region name for this environment.
- - `profile`: A profile to use when deploying this environment from a local machine.
- - `webAppUrl`: The web URL for your app.
- - `requireManualApproval`: When set to `true` in a pipeline, the previous step of this deploy should be a manual `Promote` stage.

-## The CI/CD Section

-The CI/CD section of the config file configures the pipeline.
-It contains the following settings:
- - `account`: The account where the pipeline is deployed.
- - `buildspecFile`: Local reference to the `buildspec.yaml` file that is used by AWS CodeBuild.
- - `provider`: The code provider to use to get the code.
-It can be either `github` or `codecommit`.
- - `repositoryUrl`: The repository URL for this project.
- - `branchName`: The branch to checkout during CI/CD.
- - `gitHubTokenSecretArn`: If you use `github` as the provider, put your Personal Access Token in a SecretsManager and provide the Amazon Resource Name (ARN).
- - `codeCommitUserPublicKey`: If you use `codecommit` as the provider, provide the public key to pull code in CodeBuild.
- - `accounts`: An array of strings.
-Each string must be `accounts[].name` value.
-It represents which account is enabled for the CI/CD Pipeline.
-Order is preserved.
-    __Caution:__ Make sure to not include any whitespace characters in `codeCommitUserPublicKey`

 # A Sample Config File

 Let's take a look at a sample config file.